Pavan-Sai-padavala/EXPLORATORY-DATA-ANALYSIS-ON-SAMPLE-SUPER-STORE/README.md

 https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset/download

 TOOLS USED:
 PYTHON , JUPITER NOTEBOOK

 LIBRARIES USED:
 PANDAS, MATPLOTLIB , SEABORN

 DataFrames used in code:

-df           --- DataFrame to load data set. consumer_df  ---DataFrame to filter the Consumers data corporate_df ---DataFrame to filter the Corporate data df_profit    ---DataFrame to filter the orders with profits df_loss      ---DataFrame to filter the orders with losses
+df &emsp;&emsp;&emsp; --- DataFrame to load data set.
+consumer_df &emsp;&emsp;---DataFrame to filter the Consumers data
+corporate_df &emsp; ---DataFrame to filter the Corporate data
+df_profit &emsp;&emsp;---DataFrame to filter the orders with profits
+df_loss &emsp;&emsp;---DataFrame to filter the orders with losses